httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 iwgAla3RXA==
 ~~~
+{: title="Partial response from a gzip-encoded representation"}

-Now the method too alters the content.
+The method can also alter the content.
+For example, the response

-Request:
+to a HEAD request does not carry content.

 ~~~ http-message
 HEAD /entries/1234 HTTP/1.1